-The International Labor Organization (ILO) estimates that in the next 10 years, the world will need more than 600 million more jobs to avoid a further increase in unemployment.
+The World Bank estimates that in the next 10 years, the world will need to create more than 600 million jobs to avoid an increase in unemployment and to absorb youth entering the labor market.
 In regions such as Africa and South Asia, countries face particular challenges to employ a growing number of youth who enter the labor market.
 Creating new jobs is not governments’ sole concern, however.
 Policymakers are also focused on low rates of participation in the labor market and high poverty rates among those who participate and have a job.

 Employment rates in the developing world tend to be low because many individuals of working age, particularly women, do not participate in the labor market.
 Participation rates are the lowest in countries in the Middle East and North Africa region.
 At the same time, in parts of Eastern Europe and Central Asia, demographics are shrinking the size of the labor force, and there are fundamental questions about how to enable people to work longer.
 As worrisome, many of those who today have jobs are self-employed in very low productivity activities (often small family businesses) without pay.
 They lack access to core labor regulations and social insurance programs and are often poor.
 It is estimated that worldwide, around 60% of the self-employed live in poor households.